Musician turned “sonic artist” Bobby Bird is using the sounds of James Watt’s steam engines to create “immersive” surround sound performances.

 — AVA (@avacurate) March 14, 2019

-Bird grew up in Handsworth, the suburb of the city that became the final resting place for James Watt.
-His website says: “He first saw a Boulton and Watt engine at the Museum of Science and Industry on Newhall Street, where he often found it more interesting to spend his time than attending school.”
+Mr Bird grew up in Handsworth, the suburb of the city that became the final resting place for James Watt.
+Mr Bird’s website says: “He first saw a Boulton and Watt engine at the Museum of Science and Industry on Newhall Street, where he often found it more interesting to spend his time than attending school.”

 Summary: Sonic artist Bobby Bird will give an immersive live surround sound performance of his composition “Watt’s Orbit”, created from the sounds and rhythms of James Watt’s steam-driven beam engines, recorded at Papplewick Pumping Station, Crofton Beam Engines, The London Museum of Steam and Water, and Thinktank Birmingham.